c08oprkiua/SMM-Level-Format-Documentation/objects.md

 # Object Flags

 # Extended Object Data
-This is used for specific data for some objects, such as the initial rotation value of a fire bar.
+This is used for specific data for some objects, such as the initial rotation value of a fire bar

 # Object Type

 # Object Link ID